Update: MARC fixed things in 2018. See the Postpostscript.

 The second is a new mobile app called CharmPass which allows you to buy tickets for not only MARC, but the Baltimore local services (bus, light rail, Metro subway) and commuter buses as well.
 You can buy either single trips or all the different types (as far as I know) of weekly and monthly passes.
 Apple Pay is accepted in the iOS app (I presume the Android app supports Google Pay, but I didn’t test that one) along with the traditional method of entering your card number.
 It’s made by Moovel, a division of Daimler that has made apps for a bunch of other transit agencies, and the app seems to work well enough.

 The only slightly silly thing about CharmPass is using it on the Metro Subway.
 Because the turnstiles can’t recognize a CharmPass ticket, you have to show the pass to the station manager, who will print a paper ticket for you to insert in the turnstile.
-That seems wasteful, but hopefully it’s a short-term solution; if MTA is serious about CharmPass, they should look into new turnstiles (and perhaps bus fareboxes) that can scan the barcode from the app.
+That seems wasteful, but I hope it’s a short-term solution; if MTA is serious about CharmPass, they should look into new turnstiles (and perhaps bus fareboxes) that can scan the barcode from the app.